US Core Implementation Guide

 A timezone is a geographical region in which residents observe the same standard time.
 A time offset is an amount of time subtracted from or added to Coordinated Universal Time (UTC) time to get the current civil time, whether it is standard time or daylight saving time (DST).1

-Common practice is to preserve the source data time offsets as the original offset or converted to Coordinated Universal Time (UTC) time.
+A common practice is to preserve the source data time offsets as the original offset or convert them to Coordinated Universal Time (UTC) time.
 Making this a requirement is one consideration.
-Another consideration is the addition of server best practices for preserving source timezones using the FHIR standard timezone extension.
-A third consideration is providing a client algorithm for resolving time offsets and time zones.
+Another is adding server best practices for preserving source timezones using the FHIR standard timezone extension.
+A third is providing a client algorithm for resolving time offsets and time zones.

 Record or Update Data